bacpop/odinviewer/README.md

 ### Turning SBML files to JSON for the graph construction

-You should first upload the SBML file corresponding to the model you wish to add in the TurningSBMLfilesToJSON/SBMLfiles folder.
+For this part to work, all models should appear in the `file_names.txt` file.

-You can do this by reading the README file in the TurningSBMLfilesToJSON folder.
+You can do the conversion by reading the README file in the TurningSBMLfilesToJSON folder.